SachaZvetelman/readme/README.md

 - My Myers-Briggs type is [Assertive Protagonist - ENFJ-A](https://www.16personalities.com/enfj-personality).
 - I'm very direct.
 I'll tell you when things are great, but I'll also let you know if there's something I'm not happy about.
 - I have high standards in general, and that includes work.
 That's why, as a manager, I will always try to find things we can improve on.
-No matter if you've been outstanding at work, there are always things to be better at.
+No matter if we've been outstanding at work, there are always things to be better at.
 - I try to be in the best mood at all times.
 You'll hear me cracking a joke more often than not.
 A happy environment is a great environment to work in.
 - I'm proud of my ethical and moral values, which are nonnegotiable.
 I can spend a long time talking about them, and I'm more than happy to discuss in detail and give examples, but they can be summarised in:
   - Honesty.